WaylonWalker/waylonwalker.com/pages/blog/reset-ipython.md

 cover: "/static/reset-ipython.png"

 ---

-Today we ran into an issue where we had a one-off script that just needed to work, but it was just chewing threw memory like nothing.
+Today I ran into an issue where we had a one-off script that just needed to work, but it was just chewing threw memory like nothing.

+It started with a colleague asking me How do I clear the memory in a Jupyter notebook, these are the steps we took to debug the issue and free up some memory in their notebook.

+> How do I clear the memory in a Jupyter notebook?

 ## Pre check the status of memory.

 There are a number of ways that you can check the amount of memory on your system.
 The easiest is not necessarily my first go to is free... literally `free`.

 _<small><mark>check for free space</mark></small>_